atrn/ici/IDEAS.md

 Formatting (f_sprintf) will need to cope correctly with bigint and bignum values and do the right thing re. precision/width specs.

-## Re-implement my user-defined operator "hack"

-This feature allowed code to register functions to be called when unknown operator/type combinations were encountered providing a form of user-defined operators.

 ## Move more things into the 'ici' map

 e.g. `reclaim()` -> `ici.reclaim()`